ppszczepaniak-zz/BookShelf/readme.md

 ## BookShelf app
 ###### Travis CI status: [![Build Status](https://travis-ci.org/ppszczepaniak/BookShelf.svg?branch=master)](https://travis-ci.org/ppszczepaniak/BookShelf)

-Two implementations of database available -
+Web app which allows to add and get books (in JSON) from bookshelf (database).
-Java ArrayList or PostgreSQL.
+Two implementations of database are available: Java ArrayList or PostgreSQL.
 Choose implementation by commenting out one line in BookController.java:
 Use StaticListBookStorageImpl (ArrayList) or PostgresBookStorageImpl (SQL)
 ***